pret/pokered/README.md

 - Evolutions or Pre-evolutions of a Kanto Pokemon found in the SpaceWorld '97 demo are included; eg. Madaamu, Pudi
 	- Some Pokemon will also use their SW97 designs!

 Johto baby Pokemon and regional pre-evolutions were omitted due to memory constraints.
+This just barely works.

 New Types:
 ====